Scouting in Maine: Order of the Arrow

 Madockawanda Lodge 271 is the Order of the Arrow Lodge for the Pine Tree Council, serving scouts in central and southern Maine.
 It is a part of the Section NE-1 of the Northeast Region.
 Madockawanda Lodge has continuously operated since its founding in 1944 at Camp Hinds.
-Madockawanda Lodge was founded by Frank W.P.
-Bailey, a long time staff member of Camp Hinds.
+Frank W.P.
+Bailey, a long-time staff member of Camp Hinds, founded Madockawanda Lodge.
 Bailey gave the name Madockawanda, after the story of the great Indian Chief Madockawanda who unified the Penobscot Nation.
 The Lodge totem is the snapping turtle.

-In the early years, chapters of the Lodge were located at the Council's summer camp facilities (Hinds, Bomazeen).
+In the early years, chapters of the Lodge were located at the council's summer camp facilities (Hinds, Bomazeen).
 Camp Nutter was the summer camp of the former York County Council.
 They had adopted a different honor society, the "Nikiwigi", and a period of negotiation was required before Camp Nutter OA chapter replaced the Nikiwigi tribe there.
 The chapter was active for only a few years before summer camp operations ceased at Nutter, and the chapter disbanded.

-As the elections moved from summer camp to units, camp based chapters co-existed with chapters divided along the lines of the Council's districts.
-Each camp chapter had a Lodge Vice Chief that supervised the districts closest to his camp.
+As the elections moved from summer camp to units, camp-based chapters coexisted, with chapters divided along the lines of the council's districts.
+Each camp chapter had a Lodge Vice Chief who supervised the districts closest to his camp.

 The Lodge inducted its first Vigil Honor member (& the first Vigil Honor member in any Maine Council) in 1952 when founder Frank W.P.
 Bailey was inducted and given the name Sirus.
-The Lodge continued the tradition of star and constellation based Vigil names until 1971.
+The Lodge continued the tradition of star and constellation-based Vigil names until 1971.

-Four members of Madockawanda have received the National Distinguished Service Award, numerous youth and adults have served as Section officers and advisers.
+Four members of Madockawanda have received the National Distinguished Service Award, and numerous youth and adults have served as Section officers and advisers.
 In 2000, Madockawanda Lodge was one of eight Lodges to receive the first National Service Award.
 It also earned the award in 2006, 2008 and 2009.
 It holds the record for the most National Service Awards awarded to a single lodge in the Northeast Region.
-Madockawanda has received quality lodge recognition 14 years since 1991.
+Madockawanda has received quality lodge recognition for 14 years since 1991.

 Girl Scouts of the USA

 Girl Scouts of Maine

-The sole Maine Girl Scout council, Girl Scouts of Maine, formed in October 2007 by the merger of Abnaki Girl Scout Council and Girl Scouts of Kennebec Council.
-It serves over 14,000 girls and has about 4,000 adult volunteers and is headquartered in South Portland, Maine.
+The sole Maine Girl Scout council, Girl Scouts of Maine, was formed in October 2007 by merging the Abnaki Girl Scout Council and Girl Scouts of Kennebec Council.
+It serves over 14,000 girls, has about 4,000 adult volunteers, and is headquartered in South Portland, Maine.

 History

-The first known active troop in Maine was in 1917 in Augusta.
-Abnaki Girl Scout Council was established in the northern part of Maine in 1962 from Bangor-Brewer, Central Penobscot, Presque Isle and Houlton councils and many lone troops.
-Girl Scouts of Kennebec Council was established in 1963 from 11 southern Maine councils and again many lone troops.
+The first known active troop in Maine was in 1912 in Portland.
+Abnaki Girl Scout Council was established in northern Maine in 1962 from Bangor-Brewer, Central Penobscot, Presque Isle, and Houlton councils and many lone troops.
+Girl Scouts of Kennebec Council was established in 1963 from 11 southern Maine councils and, again, many lone troops.